11 T butter, softened

 Fill dough evenly with 1 part filling and roll.

-Preheat the oven to 375º.
+Preheat the oven to 375º if baking same day.

 Using a piece of floss, cut rolls and place in a greased baking dish.

-I use a large lasagna pan and make 20 rolls.
+(I use a large lasagna pan and make 20 rolls.)

-(Alternatively, set in fridge for an overnight second proof.)
+Alternatively, set in fridge for an overnight second proof.

 Warm heavy cream until no longer cold.